 The Faculty of Law at Bond University has strong links with Canada.
-Canadians can enrol in the Juris Doctor program and complete this within two years of full-time study.
-Canadian students can elect to complete a specialisation in Canadian Law and Practice by completing the Canadian electives on offer.
-These include Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law.
+Canadians can enrol in the Juris Doctor program and complete this within two years of full-time study (6 semesters).
+Canadian students can elect to complete a specialisation in Canadian Law and Practice by completing the Canadian electives on offer which include Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law.
 In addition, students receive a complimentary online course offered each semester on Canadian Professional Responsibility.

 All applications are assessed individually and on merit – no LSAT is required.